 Excessive fertilizing leads to a build-up of salts in the soil that can burn the roots and leaves of the plant almost instantly.
 If you’ve overfertilized, you will soon notice the leaves turning yellow or developing patches of brown.
 This is either caused by fertilizing too often, fertilizing at the time of repotting, or adding more fertilizer than is recommended on the packaging.

 Anthurium leaves turning yellow or brown is no cause for panic.
-This issue is incredibly common and, depending on the root cause, generally easy to fix.
+This issue is widespread and generally easy to fix, depending on the root cause.
 Your plant will be back to blooming in no time.